I know you follow me around everyday.

 Written by Bri Jean

 I didn’t know what to expect from the email and what I got was of course nothing short of compassion, understanding, and kindness.
-It’s so overwhelming when all you have done is hide in the dark to protect who you are because the guilt and shame are far too much to bare.
+It’s super overwhelming when all you have done is hide in the dark to protect who you are because the guilt and shame are far too much to bare.

 I have spent so many years hiding behind these shadows that I have done absolutely everything in my power to not let people see me for who I am and who I turned into.
 For people to be able to connect the dots to all of these terrible moments in my life and terrible decisions that I made, I would have done anything to not let them put two and two together.
 I have come a very long way since the beginning of this blog in 2014, but by no means has this been an easy road, a fun road nor an enjoyable road, but nonetheless it’s been the road I had to travel.

 I am happy to say that I’m sober today.
 I have not had a drink since July 2, 2019.
 The morning of July second would go on to be my first ever true spiritual awakening.
 There was no longer a will to continue living my life the way I had been.
 I had completely and utterly given up everything I had known, wanted, or saw for myself in regards to remaining in this disease.
 I made a lot of calls that day.
 I put myself into a treatment program for six weeks and those six weeks changed my life.
-I thought with one day at a time I would be able to figure this out.
-I had figured it out, right?
-Of course I did.

-My new sober birthday is January 6, 2021.
 I have written on here countless times about day ones and what I have come to learn and know is that it is not about the amount of time you have for this life or recovery.
 It’s about every day we wake up with an untreated disease that we need to treat in the best way we know how.
 Each and every single day all of us only have today and we are no better or worse than any person who sits beside us in those chairs, regardless of how much time they have.
 We are all equal.
 We are all striving to maintain and achieve a sober mind.
 It’s with a new found feeling and eye-opening moment that I had yesterday when I opened up that email that I sit here and I write this: fully exposed, completely open, transparent, and in front of those curtains and shadows that I hid behind for so long.

 Hello, my name is Bri Jean and I am alcoholic.